CityofToronto/bdit_data-sources/volumes/miovision/sql/README.md

 1. Within `find_gaps` function, the `gapsize_lookup_insert` function is run to populate the table `gapsize_lookup` with acceptable gap sizes based on avg hourly volumes from a 60 day rolling lookback.
   - The set of acceptable `gap_tolerance` implemented is based on an investigation stated in this [notebook](../dev_notebooks/volume_vs_gaps.ipynb).
 2. Then, the function [`miovision_api.find_gaps`](function-find_gaps.sql) identifies all gaps of data in the table `miovision_api.volumes` and check if they are within the acceptable range of gap sizes or not based on the information from the `gapsize_lookup` table above.
-Sensors with no data are not identified - these will instead be included in `anomalous_ranges` table with PR [#777](https://github.com/CityofToronto/bdit_data-sources/pull/777).
+Sensors with no data are not identified - these are instead included in `anomalous_ranges` via [`identify_zero_counts` function](function/function-identify-zero-counts.sql).
 3. Unacceptable gaps are cross joined to 15 minute bins and inserted into the table [`miovision_api.unacceptable_gaps`](#unacceptable_gaps).
 4. Based on the `unacceptable_gaps` table, [`aggregate_15min_mvt`](#volumes_15min_mvt) function will not aggregate 1min bins found within within 15 minute periods matching unacceptable_gaps' `datetime_bin`.